google/trillian/quota/etcd/README.md

 cope with), it may be beneficial to let the quota system deny requests until regular operation is resumed.

-That said, the sections below describe actions that may done to deal with token exhaustion.
+That said, the sections below describe actions that may taken to deal with token exhaustion.
 All examples use `global/read` as the quota in question; substitute the name as appropriate.